iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 > We make hundreds of decisions throughout the day based on how our human body feels.
 AI can't decide for us on its own because it can't feel like humans.
 It can't even make simple decisions, such as whether to take a bath, take a nap, or wash our hands, as AI doesn't need sleep and can't sense the coldness of water during a bath.

+Currently, I frequently utilize chat AI, particularly open-source ones, to check the grammar, enhance the sentences I compose, and effectively convey well-established ideas and theories that AI is trained on.
+I am unable to use AI for generating new ideas and perspectives.
+AI does not possess a human brain or body and cannot feel or think like us.

 ## If we were to simulate either our brain or our entire body, would it behave exactly like us?

 No, as it violates the principle of form following function.
 A robot equipped with a simulated brain may replicate sensations like hunger, even that with an approximation, but it cannot consume actual food to satisfy that hunger or drink water to quench its thirst.
 The interaction with the environment will inevitably differ, leading to decisions that deviate from human decision-making processes.